? Please, first try the "reload" button on your browser. Then check the tips on this page before contacting us.

 - If you are on older operating systems, you can use one of several programs, such as WinZip or PicoZip (go to http://www.winzip.com or http://www.picozip.com , and download the free "evaluation copy".)
 Then install one of those programs on your computer, run it, and you should be able to unzip the files.

-If your tech problems still persist after you try the above tips, please go to the TECHNICAL PROBLEMS message board
+If your tech problems still persist after you try the above tips, please contact us

-and post a new message.
-Cut-and-paste the questionnaire below into your post, and fill in your answers.
+.
+Cut-and-paste the questionnaire below into your email or user-forums post, and fill in your answers.
 The filled-in questionnaire is highly recommended to speed up resolving your problem.

 To help us better assist you, please fill out entirely.
 NOT TO BE USED FOR BILLING PROBLEMS (see above.)